 - Use hazardous products away from your well (300 feet or more), even when all your spills and drips will be contained.

-- Return excess products, spills or drips to the original activity.
-For example, dispose of pesticide-container rinse water by spreading on fields at the proper application rate for the pesticide.
+- Dispose of pesticide-container rinse water by spreading on fields at the proper application rate for the pesticide.

 - Contain any unusable wastes, spills and drips for appropriate disposal.